kuros/random-jpa/README.md

             }
         });
 ```
-it will print the hierarchy with the index number of the object followed by
+it will print the hierarchy with the index number of the object followed by the primary key of the persisted objects
 ```
 └── *ROOT*
-    └── com.github.kuros.entity.Person|0
+    └── com.github.kuros.entity.Person|0 [personId: 1]
-        ├── com.github.kuros.entity.Employee|0
+        ├── com.github.kuros.entity.Employee|0 [employeeId: 1]
-        └── com.github.kuros.entity.Employee|1
+        └── com.github.kuros.entity.Employee|1 [employeeId: 2]
 ```

 _Random object creation provided by OpenPojo (http://openpojo.com)_